erkyrath/quixe/README.txt

 * Version History

+- 2.1.1 (###)
+  - Restructured generated JS code for better optimization in modern browsers.
+(No more eval() calls!)
+Thanks to Alex Munroe for pointing out the problem and offering solutions.
+Also everyone else who joined in the JS-wonkery discussion.

 - 2.1.0 (April 24, 2015)
   - Include GlkOte 2.1.0 (graphics windows; image display; mouse input).
     Thanks to Alex Munroe for original implementation.